iangalvez/jcheno21.github.io/lecture4.md

   - No, you can only use integers

 <br>
-In summary, **switch statments** are an alternate way to write if-statements.
+In summary, **switch statements** are an alternate way to write if-statements.
 Although they are clearer to read, they are very limited and only work with integers.

 <br>